- Health

 Why should I vaccinate my child - and answers to other commonly asked questions about shots

-Question: I’ve read so many arguments on social media about immunizations.
+Question: I’ve read so many arguments on social media about vaccinations.
 I’m confused.
-Why as a parent should I immunize my child?
+Why should I vaccinate my child?

-Answer: This question is quite common, but according to the U.S. Centers for Disease Control and Prevention (CDC), immunizations are important for many reasons.
-Some of the reasons are:
+Answer: This question is quite common.
+According to the U.S. Centers for Disease Control and Prevention (CDC), vaccinations are important for many reasons:

-- We vaccinate to protect the future.
-The following generations (children, grandchildren and great-grandchildren) are protected when we vaccinate and do not allow a disease to comeback.
+• We vaccinate to protect the future generations.
+Our children, grandchildren and great-grandchildren are protected when we vaccinate and don’t allow diseases to spread.

 Q: Haven’t most childhood illnesses been wiped out at this point?

-A: Diseases that were once eliminated or very close to elimination, such as Pertussis (Whooping Cough), Polio, and Measles, are all on the rise.
-It is important to vaccinate to eliminate these diseases.
+A: Diseases that were once eliminated or very close to elimination, like pertussis (whooping cough), polio and measles, are all on the rise as vaccination rates fall.
+It is important to keep vaccines up to date to eliminate these diseases.

-Q: What are the possible side effects of immunizations?
-What about the supposed connection between autism and immunizations?
+Q: What are the possible side effects of vaccinations?
+What about the supposed connection between autism and vaccines?
 Has that been debunked?

-Q: Can I spread out or delay my child’s immunizations?
+Q: Can I spread out or delay my child’s vaccinations?

-A: The Advisory Committee on Immunization Practices does not recommend delaying or using alternative immunization schedules.
-Click here for the recommended immunization schedule.
+A: The Advisory Committee on Immunization Practices (ACIP) doesn’t recommend delaying or using alternative vaccine schedules.
+Keep you and your loved ones up to date with the vaccines using ACIP’s vaccination schedule.

-Q: What if my religion doesn’t believe in vaccinations?
+Q: What if my religion doesn’t allow vaccinations?
 Can my child still attend public school?

-A: If vaccines are against or in conflict with the religious tenets and practices of the child’s parent or legal guardian, Form DH 681 (Religious Exemption from Immunization) can be issued.
-Please click here to learn more about obtaining a Form DH 681 (Religious Exemption from Immunization).
+A: If vaccines are against or in conflict with the religious tenets and practices a child’s parent or legal guardian, the parent should fill out a Form DH 681 (Religious Exemption from Immunization).

 Q: What about voluntary immunizations, like the flu vaccine and the one for HPV?
 Are those necessary as well?